jacobwilliams/namelist2json/README.md

 ## Compiling

-A `fmp.toml` file is provided for compiling namelist2json with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
+A `fpm.toml` file is provided for compiling namelist2json with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
 For example, to build:

 ```
 fpm build --profile release